-The latest business to announce their plans to enter the state is Colorado-based edible brand Wana Brands.
-It signed an agreement with Florida-based AltMed to sell the products in Arizona.
-The company has a medical product called WanaCapsXR that comes in a pill form and is timed-release medicine.
+The latest business to announce their plans to enter the state is Colorado-based edible company, Wana Brands.
+It signed an agreement with Florida-based AltMed to sell their products in Arizona.
+The company has a medical product called WanaCapsXR that comes in a pill form and is a timed-release medicine.
 Wana hopes to be in the market by the end of the year.

-Mergers are also happening in Arizona among the dispensaries as cultivators like Harvest merged with Modern Flower to become the largest operator in the state.
-So, it will be critical for Baked Bros to hold onto its place as a leader.
-Al-hasan said that his company visits two to three dispensaries a week offering training and education to the customers about the Baked products.
+Mergers are also happening in Arizona at the dispensary level, as cultivators like Harvest merged with Modern Flower to become the largest operator in the state.
+Nadeem Al-hasan said that his company visits two to three dispensaries a week offering training and education to the customers about the Baked products.

-Baked Bros co-founder Thomas Rimbach also pointed out that the company offers a money back guarantee on their product as the most consistent edible in the state.
+Baked Bros co-founder, Thomas Rimbach, also pointed out that the company offers a 100 percent money back guarantee on their product as the most consistent edible in the state.
 The product is made in small batches and is tripled tested for pesticides, fungus and accuracy in labeling.
 Even though the company is strong in Arizona, it is working towards expanding and selling products in California.

 Read the original article here.